Skip to content

 illustrative

-# Standalone (default) — channel bus + SQLite, in-process
+# In-process (default) — channel bus + SQLite

 illustrative